jelson/metar_calendar/README.md

 Have you ever planned a flight into a coastal airport and wondered, "What time will this marine layer burn off if I fly in next week?"
 TAFs only go out a day or two in advance.
 If you're planning an itinerary for next week or next month, it's hard to know what to expect.

 This predictor solves that problem by analyzing several years of historical METAR data to show you typical weather patterns for any month at airports with available data.
-It generate a stacked bar chart, one bar for each hour of the day, color-coded by flight condition.
+It generates a stacked bar chart, one bar for each hour of the day, color-coded by flight condition.

 ### Example: Santa Monica vs Van Nuys in June